xanhacks/OffensiveWeb/content/en/docs/client-side/xss.md

 - Opera 10.70 build 9013 popped a dialog, that allowed me to give the script unlimited storage.
 {{< /details >}}

+## Self XSS

+- Trigger self-XSS using CSRF.
+- Force the victim to use the cookie of an infected account.
+You can also set the cookie's path to the vulnerable endpoint of the self-XSS to gain unauthorized access to the victim's account on other paths.

 ## Account Takeover

 ### Gitea - Change primary email